FegDotExe/FegGUI/README.md

 ┃                  ┃
 ┗━━━━━━━━━━━━━━━━━━┛
 ```
+### More complex and useful explanation
+When you specify a `graphical_object` for a `FegGUI.Window` class, a class of the same type is create, whose only content is a deepcopy of the `graphical_object`.

+This is done because `FegGUI.GraphicalObject` classes need to be initialized by the `FegGUI.GraphicalContainer` which contains them, giving them the fundamental properties such as size and position.

+This is how initialization works (the mentioned object is the inner object): Variables are set → The object is initialized graphically through the function `FegGUI.GraphicalObject.graphical_initialization` → If the object is a GraphicalContainer, it initializes its content through the function `FegGUI.GraphicalContainer.initialize_content`

 # Graphical objects
 Graphical objects are objects used to draw things on the screen.
 They can be either visible or not, depending on what you whish to do with them.